benem3000/mcspatched/README.md

 `cosign verify --key cosign.pub ghcr.io/benem3000/mcspatched-bazzite`

 ## Common Issues and Troubleshooting

-If you are still experiencing connection drops or authentication timeouts after enabling the patch, try the following fixes for Intel (`iwlwifi`) and standard Fedora/Bazzite networking stacks.

 ### 1. Verify the Patch is Active
 Before applying further fixes, ensure the OS is actually utilizing the bypass.
 Run this command: